kravhey/financial-transactions-gateway/README.md

 Requirements: https://www.notion.so/kadmos/Case-Study-Backend-Engineering-e20c314a99f1451bbdea8100c7942679

 ## Application overview
-The application is a Spring Boot application with
+The application is a Spring Boot application with Sprint Cloud enabled.
+It is secured with plain username password.

 ## Security